lsst-sitcom/sitcomtn-037/index.rst

 Where special training is required is with regards to use of the Catcher, and the development of custom on-the-fly jobs, generation of artifacts, and alerts to the user.
 Because the development of the Catcher framework is in its infancy, a formal training package cannot yet be developed.
-However, upon completion, or at least the implementation of an alpha version, the following training materials will be required:

-#.
-A bootcamp, or series of bootcamps, that explains:
+However, upon completion, or at least the implementation of an alpha version, a bootcamp, or series of bootcamps, will be necessary that explains the following items:

-   - How to create a trigger for a Catcher job based on the evalation of a boolean condition (e.g. measured value exceeds a threshold)
+   - How to create a trigger for a Catcher job based on the evaluation of a boolean condition (e.g. measured value exceeds a threshold)
    - The multiple scenarios in which an analysis job can be written and executed
    - The multiple types of artifacts that can be generated, ranging from a single scalar, to complex data objects, to a png file.
    - How to archive the artifact
-   - How to display an artifact, including how to deploy a Bokeh App that utilizes the aformentioned complex data object
+   - How to display an artifact, including how to deploy a Bokeh App that utilizes the aforementioned complex data object
    - How to alert a user, specifically an operator, that an artifact is available for viewing (with a level of urgency attached)